Free Online Signature Generator & Maker: Create Your Signature

 Security risk: forgery and tampering

 Anyone who receives a document with your signature image in it now has a copy of your signature.
 They can paste it onto other documents.
-The original document can also be edited after you "signed" it, and there is no way to tell unless the platform applied cryptographic tamper detection at the time of signing.
+The original document can also be edited after you "signed" it, and there's no way to tell unless the service applied cryptographic tamper detection at the time of signing.

-A real electronic signature platform generates a document hash when you sign.
+A real electronic signature service generates a document hash when you sign.
 Change one character afterward and the hash no longer matches.
-That is how tamper detection actually works.
+That's how tamper detection actually works.

 Workflow limitation: signing is only one step

-Sending a contract is not just about getting a signature.
-There is preparation, routing to the right people in the right order, reminders for people who forget, tracking, and storage.
+Sending a contract isn't just about getting a signature.
+There's preparation, routing to the right people in the right order, reminders for people who forget, tracking, and storage.
 A signature generator does none of that.
 You end up doing it manually, and manual means version confusion and dropped balls.

 For a closer look at free versus paid signing options, see our complete free e-signature guide.
-If you are evaluating platforms for a team, the digital signature software buyer's guide breaks down what to look for.
+If you're evaluating services for a team, the digital signature software buyer's guide breaks down what to look for.

 It depends entirely on which tool you use and what you do with the result.